 Despite not buying a ticket, we could still wander through the courtyards and gaze up at St Vitus Cathedral.

-No trip to Prague would be complete without a stroll (or wrestle, dependent on the crowd size) over the iconic Charles Bridge.
+No trip to Prague in winter would be complete without a stroll (or wrestle, dependent on the crowd size) over the iconic Charles Bridge.
 A chaotic Gothic and Baroque masterpiece filled with buskers, artists and looming stone figures, crossing Charles Bridge is an entertaining and memorable experience and should come high on your list of things to do in Prague in winter.

 Built in 1357 and commissioned by Charles IV, the bridge was able to survive 500-years of footfall and wheeled transport thanks to (apparently) the eggs that were mixed in with the original mortar.
-The bridge was eventually pedestrianised after WW2, but still remains one of the busiest spots in the city.
+Charles Bridge was eventually pedestrianised after WW2, but still remains one of the busiest spots in the city.

-Faced with the choice of a very early wake up call to see the bridge free of its crowds, or climbing one of the bridge’s towers for panoramic views, we opted for the latter – we were on holiday after all.
+Faced with the choice of a very early wake up call to see Charles Bridge free of its crowds, or climbing one of the bridge’s towers for panoramic views, we opted for the latter – we were on holiday after all.

 We chose to climb the eastern tower, for views of Charles Bridge leading into the Old Town.
 With the sun beginning to set over the city, we stood mesmerised by the continual stream of pedestrians weaving their way across the bridge, before disappearing through the Old Town gates.